OWASP/owasp-summit-2017/Outcomes/CISO/InfoSec-Warranties-and-Guarantees.md

 ### Warranties should include:

-- Data to backup marketing claims
+- Data to back up marketing claims
 - Independently validated data
 - Monetary value at least equivalent to what was paid at the point of deployment
-- Refunds, not credit for more services from the same vendor
+- Refunds, not credit for more services, from the  vendor
 - The right to breach the contract (Termination Clause)

 Warranties should not be conditional on incident responses or other internal procedures.